But a little outside input won’t hurt. [it would, though]

 In other words: it’s the therapeutic equivalent of Douglas Adams’ Point-of-View Gun, The Hitchhiker’s Guide to Psychology, the intergalactic highway into my mind, the big friendly letters on the back reading DON’T PANIC.
 And yet, I do.

-Person-centered therapy allows the patient to address topics and talk while the other person (the therapist) mostly listens.
-Once you draft out your thoughts, fears, feelings into words and sentences, you automatically re-assess them.
+Person-centered therapy allows the patient to address topics and do most of the talking.
+Once you say out loud your thoughts, fears, feelings, put them into words, you automatically re-assess them.
 I have experienced this and I bet so have you.
 Gesprächstherapie sort of enhances that process and facilitates the patient to come up with possible solutions for themselves.
 Ideally, during this process, the therapist simply listens, without judging and without showing any signs of approval or disapproval.
-It’s an act of active and overly aware listening in such a mannter that the patient perceives he or she is truly heard.
-This should (theoretically, haha) enable the patient to find the answer (which despite aformer mentioned sci-fi comedy author is not always 42) within oneself.
-It seeks to shift the perceived cause for feeling miserable from outer circumstances to the inner self.
-To put it bluntly: it’s a guidance to love, embrace, and accept oneself.
+The patient should perceive this as truly being heard.
+This should (theoretically, haha) enable the patient to find the answer (the ones that aren’t 42) within oneself.
+It shifts the attention from outer circumstances to the inner self.
+It’s a guidance to love, embrace, and accept oneself.
 Super lame and soppy, I know, – insert pathetic inspirational quote.
 Oh, well, let’s actually insert a pathetic inspirational quote:

 I’m not perfect… But I’m enough.Carl Rogers